UH-CI/agave_workshop_20180419/README.md

 * Launch computation on the UH HPC.

-## Requirements:
+## Requirements before the Workshop:
-* Participants should have a basic understanding of R
+* Participants should have a basic understanding of R - this interactive primer is about 2 hours (http://tryr.codeschool.com/)
 * Participants should bring their laptops and plan to participate actively.
 Laptops will require a browser application for accessing Cyverse and the other online resources.
-* Docker will be required for running a special version of rstudio for the workshop - you can download and install Docker community edition for your specific operating system here (https://store.docker.com/search?type=edition&offering=community)
+* Docker will be required for running a special version of Rstudio for the workshop - you can download and install Docker community edition for your specific operating system here (https://store.docker.com/search?type=edition&offering=community)

 ## Registration:

 <button name="button" onclick="https://docs.google.com/forms/d/1tPQ0Z6qQJnuD4hG-p2C1GincGzScaO11Q0MzbzbTMz8/prefill">REGISTER HERE</button>

+## Questions:
+Please email seanbc@hawii.edu with any questions concerning the workshop.